-Since we wish to argue that an artificial system can trigger inferences about rather odd virtual sources of the percepts, it might be useful to start with a visual example that makes this point.
-Lerdahl 2001 makes reference to Heider rand Simmel's (1944) abstract animation "in which three dots moved so that they did not blindly follow physical laws, like balls on a billiard table, but seemed to interact with another - trying, helping, hindering, chasing - in ways that violated intuitive physics", and thus were perceived as animate agents.
+Since we wish to argue that a non-natural system can trigger inferences about rather odd virtual sources of the percepts, it might be useful to start with a visual example that makes this point.
+Lerdahl 2001 makes reference to Heider rand Simmel's (1944) abstract animation "in which three dots moved so that they did not blindly follow physical laws, like balls on a billiard table, but seemed to interact with another - trying, helping, hindering, chasing - in ways that violated intuitive physics", and thus were perceived as animate agents (video example: http://bit.ly/2CR5AB2).
 Lerdahl's suggestion is that similar effects arise in music: "here the dots are events, which behave like interacting agents that move and swerve in time and space, attracting and repelling, tensing and coming to rest".
 He concludes that "the remarkable expressive power of music is a manifestation of the internalized knowledge of objects, forces, and motion, refracted in the medium of pitches and rhythms".
-In the visual domain, then, very abstract shapes can still give rise to inferences about virtual events that they are the 'visual traces' of.
+In the visual domain, then,